vitosotdihaet/dbus-sharing-service/README.md

 The constructor of the `SharingService` accepts three arguments: a DBus object path, the supported formats of the service and a function, accepting `QString` and returning `void` to be run when method `OpenFile` is invoked

 ## How to use (`cmake`)
-After building, you need to link the library and include the header file to your target program
+After building with `BUILD_LIBSS`, you need to link the library and include the header file to your target program

 Set up your `main.cpp`:
 ```cpp